 How to get there: Postcode PA23 8QU.
 If you drive there you’ll find a free car park at the gardens which are located seven miles north of Dunoon, just off the A815.
 Alternatively, you can take one of the buses operated by West Coast Motors which runs to the garden from Dunoon.
 The bus ride takes approximately 20 minutes.

 Facilities: Visitor centre with gifts and souvenirs.
-Cafe.
+Café.
 Toilets.
 Car park.
 Guided tours on foot and in vehicles for the elderly.

-Unlike the other forests in this list, Benmore is a carefully managed mix of plants and trees from across the globe so you’ll be able to see a variety of species obtained from the Orient, the Himalayas and the Americas as well as a fine collection of native Scottish trees.
+Unlike the other forests in this list, Benmore is a carefully managed mix of plants and trees from across the globe so you’ll be able to see a variety of species obtained from the Orient, the Himalayas, and the Americas as well as a fine collection of native Scottish trees.

 How to get there: Postcode PA27 8DJ.
 There’s a regular bus service from Dunoon which passes the entrance to the forest or you can drive there by following the A815 from Strachur.

 Facilities: Car parking.
 Toilets.
 Picnic area.
 The Glenbranter forest office can be found near the car park which has toilets and maps if you want to venture deeper into the area.
 There’s also a hide where you can watch the forest’s wildlife.